JibbSmart/JoyShockMapper/README.md

 L,N = F # Flashlight
 ```

 A button can be chorded with multiple other buttons.
 In this case, the latest chord takes precedence over previous chords.
 This can be understood as a stack of layers being put on top of the binding each time a chord is pressed, where only the top one is active.
-Notice that you don't need to have NONE as a binding.
-The chord binding could very well be bound to a button that brings up a weapon wheel for example.
+Notice that you don't need to have NONE as a binding : the chord binding could very well be bound to a button that brings up a weapon wheel for example.

 #### 1.5 Double Press
 You can also assign the double press of a button to a different binding.
 Double press notation is the same as chorded button notation, except the button is chorded with itself.
 It supports taps & holds and modifiers like all previous entries.